Travel Tips for Malawi

 • Greet people warmly - Malawians are very friendly

-• Use both hands when giving/receiving items
+• Use both hands when giving or receiving items

 • Dress modestly, especially in rural areas